Meet Your Mentor Coach

 - How will your client get there?

 - Pinpoint how to keep clients on track once they have created their plan.
-When clients come to you, they have a problem and need to get it solved.
-Their main challenge initially is they don’t always have room in their lives for their goal.
 You will gain understanding of how to help your clients implement their goals, how to make room for their goals, as well as how to stay on track and focused.

 - Learn what implementation is, why it is important, and how it can be used to help clients get what they want in their career.

-- Consider time management, prioritizing, getting organized, and using a calendar for goal achievement.
+- We will discuss accountability and tools for time management, prioritizing, getting organized, and using a calendar for goal achievement.

-- Determine the next steps after clients have reached their goals.
-Many clients believe that the coaching process is over once the goal is over.
+- Many clients believe that the coaching process is over once the goal is over.
 This is not true.
 Once clients get out of reactive/problem-solving mode, they can take on additional goals.
 They can go into pro-active mode and live their dreams.
 You will gain understanding of why the coaching process continues and how to help your clients persevere and not fall into old habits and routines.

 - Explore how to help your clients keep making progress while creating the next steps after they achieved their goals.

-- Inspire your clients to take on new challenges and look into the future with excitement, enthusiasm, and a plan.
+- Inspire your clients to take on new challenges and look into the future with excitement and enthusiasm.

 - Review material led over the course and answer questions that have not been answered yet.